How to boost your mood with a mindful outlook

 Being non-judgemental

 In mindfulness, being non-judgemental means experiencing the present moment as it is, without bias or judgement.
 Trying to become less judgemental is difficult because judgemental thoughts are often automatic.
 This means you might not even notice when you’re thinking in a judgemental way, but it can still have a negative impact on your mood.
 For example, you might learn that you have an exam coming up and think ‘I’ll never pass this exam’ or ‘I’m not smart enough to do well.’
-Judgemental thoughts like this can cause you to worry and lower your mood.
+Judgemental thoughts like this can lower your mood and cause you to worry.
 Learning to combat negative self-talk can help you take on new challenges and see the world in a more optimistic way.

 Practising non-judgement takes time.
 The first step is learning to recognise when you’re making a judgement.
 When you notice that you’re thinking in a judgemental way, remind yourself of a more balanced perspective.
 This is where kindness and care become important too.
 Mindfulness encourages you to experience without judgement and to respond with kindness, both towards others and towards yourself.